Testing DNS Using BIND'S dig Tool

-- Question section: The query made to the DNS.
-In this example, we asked for the first available A record for the hostname, oracle.com.
+- Question section: The query made to the nameserver.
+In this example, we asked for the first available A record for the hostname,

 - Answer section: The first available answer for the query made to the DNS.
-In this example, we received the A record for the IP address 184.108.40.206.
+In this example, we received the A record containing the IP address 184.108.40.206.

 - Authority section: The authoritative nameservers from which the answer to the query was received.
 These nameservers house the zones for a domain.

-- Additional section: Additional information the resolver may need but not the answer to the query.
+- Additional section: More information the resolver might need but not the answer to the query.

 ||Returns the records of that type found within the queried hostname's zone.||

 ||Provides a brief answer, usually just an IP address.||

 ||Queries the nameserver directly instead of the resolver configured in your local system.||